RythenGlyth/PasswordGenerator/README.md

 # PasswordGenerator

-A simple password generator with the function of generating spoken passwords
+A simple password generator with the function of generating speakable passwords

 ![](screenshot.png)